LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Experiments

 \subsubsection{Test Open-source I2V Model}

-As shown in Figure \ref{fig:facc_trends} and Figure \ref{fig:summary}, we evaluate I2VWM and multiple baselines across four representative image-to-video generation models, each generating 50 videos for watermark verification.
-Results demonstrate that I2VWM consistently achieves state-of-the-art performance across all models.
-Interestingly, although WAM and TrustMark did not explicitly incorporate generative-model-related components (e.g., VAE) during training, they still exhibit stronger robustness compared to other baselines.
-We attribute this to their watermark signals being sufficiently amplified at the embedding stage (we used nearest-neighbor interpolation to enable 2K-resolution embedding).
-Such amplified signals are likely to persist in the early latent representations of video generation, thereby propagating into reconstructed video frames and yielding a larger $\overline{RDD}$.
-Nevertheless, as the generation process proceeds, the influence of the input image on subsequent latents gradually diminishes, leading almost all watermarking methods to show a declining trend in $\overline{FACC}$ with increasing temporal distance from the initial frame.
-Moreover, under SVD, all methods yield $\overline{RDD}$ values of zero.
-We argue this is due to SVD’s lack of prompt conditioning: video generation relies solely on the input image, resulting in both large inter-frame inconsistencies and uncontrolled degradation relative to the original image.
+As shown in Figure \ref{fig:facc_trends} and Figure \ref{fig:summary}, we evaluate LoT-Pass and multiple baselines across four representative open-source image-to-video generation models: CogVideoX \cite{yang2024cogvideox}, Wan2.1 \cite{wan2025}, and Hunyuan \cite{kong2024hunyuanvideo} as \textbf{prompt-guided} I2V models, and Stable Video Diffusion (SVD) \cite{blattmann2023stablevideodiffusionscaling} as a \textbf{non-prompt-guided} I2V model, each generating 50 480P videos for watermark verification.
+Detailed settings are in the Supplementary.
+Results demonstrate that LoT-Pass (triangular red line) achieves SOTA performance across all models.
+Although WAM and TrustMark were not trained with generative model components such as VAEs, they still exhibit stronger robustness than other baselines.
+The watermark patterns of different methods are visualized in Figure \ref{fig:visualization}.
+Observation reveals that the watermark patterns of LoT-Pass, WAM, and TrustMark all exhibit distinct large-scale speckled patterns.
+As shown in Table \ref{tab:latent_diff}, we compute the L2 distance between watermarked and unwatermarked images in the SD-v1.4 VAE latent space, where LoT-Pass, TrustMark, and WAM achieve higher values than other methods.
+We believe that such a speckled distribution allows watermark signals to remain more distinguishable after VAE compression, leading to greater retention during the generation process and, consequently, a larger $RDD$.
+Nevertheless, as the generation progresses, the influence of the input image on subsequent latents gradually weakens, leading all watermarking methods to exhibit a declining trend in $\boldsymbol{FACC}$ with increasing temporal distance from the initial frame.
+Furthermore, for frames that exhibit little to no visual similarity to the original image, we believe that their copyrights and dissemination should likewise be considered independent of the original image.
+Moreover, under SVD, most methods yield $RDD$ values of zero.
+We argue this is due to SVD’s lack of prompt conditioning, where video generation relies solely on the input image, resulting in uncontrolled degradation relative to the input image.